louisowen6/NLP_Stacking_Ensemble/README.md

   - Convert elongated word into its basic form: 'Winnn'
   - Convert ordinal words into ordinal number: 'first' is converted to '1st'

+After done with the tweets cleaning, there are in total 86 variables created from the cleaned tweets text and from tweets metadata.

+You can find the Notebook [here](https://github.com/louisowen6/NLP_Stacking_Ensemble/blob/master/Feature_Engineering_and_Data_Cleaning.ipynb)

+### Feature Selection

+After doing feature engineering, we have to do some analysis to select which features will be used in the modeling process.
+The analysis are as follows:
+  - Missing Value Analysis
+  - Constant Variables Analysis
+  - Duplicated Variables Analysis
+  - Correlated Variables Analysis

+So, from 86 variables created in the feature engineering process we succeed to remove 14 variables.

+You can find the Notebook [here](https://github.com/louisowen6/NLP_Stacking_Ensemble/blob/master/Feature_Selection.ipynb)

 ## Model Performance Metrics

 The metrics used to assess the model's performance is **Cosine Similarity**